KusionStack/kusionstack.io/versioned_docs/version-v0.10/operating/manuals/collaset.md

 ```

 ### Supprting PVCs
-CollaSet introduces support for PVCs, allowing user to declare `VolumeClaimTemplates` to create PVCs for Pods.
-Furthermore, in response to common issues with PVCs management, such as high modification costs and difficult control, CollaSet extendeds its functionality with the following advantages vs. StatefulSet:
+CollaSet introduces support for PVCs, allowing user to declare `VolumeClaimTemplates` to create PVCs for each Pod.
+Furthermore, in response to common issues with PVCs management, such as high modification costs and difficult control, CollaSet extends its functionality with the following advantages vs. StatefulSet:

-1. It provides control over the lifecycle of PVCs.
-2. Users can flexibly update, add, or remove persistent volumeClaimTemplates based requirements.
+1. Support update, add and delete on `volumeClaimTemplates`.
+2. Provide control over PVC lifecycle.

 #### Provision PVCs
-This `collaset-pvc.yaml` declares a CollaSet with VolumeClaimTemplates to provision PVCs with `1Gi` storage for each Pod, and they are mounted on the container's path at `/path/mount/www`.
+The `collaset-pvc.yaml` file declares a CollaSet with `VolumeClaimTemplates` to provision a PVC with `1Gi` storage for each Pod.
+These PVCs are then mounted on the container at the path `/path/mount/www`.

 ``` yaml
 apiVersion: apps.kusionstack.io/v1alpha1